-Make your own Lightweight Concrete Garden Boxes!
+Make your own CSA aircrete lightweight concrete raised garden beds!
 This is PART 3.7, showing options to make your garden boxes from CSA Air Crete.
-You can build these forms and precast your own 48″, 36″, or 24″ reinforced lightweight concrete panels that link together to make long lasting and durable concrete garden boxes.
+You can build these forms and cast your own 48″, 36″, or 24″ reinforced lightweight concrete panels that link together to make long lasting and durable concrete garden boxes. #aircrete

 Here is the weight of 3 cured panels made from regular concrete: .
 48″ – 69lbs, 36″ – 50lbs, 24″ – 33lbs.

-Background for the Cast CSA AIr Crete Garden Box Project – PART 3.7
+Background for the Cast CSA AIrcrete Garden Box Project – PART 3.7 #aircrete

 Hi, its Kent from MAN about TOOLS and this is yet another follow up to Part 3 of my series on making garden box panels from lightweight concrete.
 And this time I’ll make aircrete using CSA cement.